Force over Distance: Chapter 22

 He wasn’t alone.

 Rush had grounded the pair of them.
 Straight into whatever remained of Young’s split-open mind.
 That was the hairpin.
 Now came the turn.
 The scientist sheared himself apart, separating along lines that only Young could show him, executing it perfectly.
-In the instant of the rending, agony blazed through their link.

-The intolerable pressure vanished from Young’s thoughts.
+The pressure vanished from Young’s mind.

 Everything was eerily still.